 While he was right that the dividend amounted to $225, it would still be many times higher than the interest earned by leaving the money in the bank.
 If he reinvests the dividends, at a return of 6% annually including capital gains, his initial investment of $5,000 would grow to $16,000 in twenty years' time.

-We should begin to invest as soon as possible, and for those with time on our side, compound our returns over the long run, rather than leaving any extra cash in the bank.
+To end off, I believe that we should begin our investing journey as soon as possible.
+For young adults like us, with time on our side, we can compound our returns over the long run, instead of leaving any extra cash in the bank.

 If you enjoyed reading my post, please 'like' my Facebook page to receive all the latest updates.
 It would also mean a lot to me if you could share my posts on Facebook.
 Thank you! :)

 This research report is based on information obtained from sources believed to be reliable.
 AlpacaInvestments does not make any representation or warranty as to its accuracy, completeness or correctness.
 Whilst we have taken all reasonable care to ensure that the information contained in this publication is not untrue or misleading at the time of publication, you should not act on it without independently verifying its contents.
 This publication has not been reviewed or authorized by any regulatory authority in Singapore or elsewhere.
 AlpacaInvestments accepts no liability arising whether directly or indirectly as a result of the recipient acting on such information or opinion or estimate.
 This report is not to be construed as an offer or a solicitation of an offer to buy or sell any securities.
 AlpacaInvestments may from time to time have interests in the securities mentioned in this report, and our opinions expressed in this report are subject to change without notice.
 This report is intended for information purposes only, and should not be regarded as a substitute to your own judgement.